ABOUT

 Nadine’s advocacy isn’t limited to direct service.
 She is a voice for racial equity and meaningful justice reform too.
 She has testified at Minnesota’s Second Chance Day on the Hill in support of Ban the Box, expungement reform, and voters’ rights restoration.

-Nadine is a public speaker, active in her faith community, and a mother of two amazing boys.
+Nadine is a public speaker, active in her church, loves to travel, read, write, and a mother of two dope sons.

-Nadine created this podcast as a means to expose the invisible impact on families affected by the criminal justice system.
+Nadine created this podcast as a means to expose the invisible impact on families affected by the criminal legal system.